paul-grozav/source.paul.grozav.info/kb/linux/windowing_system.md

   https://en.wikipedia.org/wiki/Desktop_Window_Manager) - by Microsoft for
   Windows

-## 1. Display server
+## 1. Display server / Compositor
-The display server is responsible with rendering the graphics (received from the display client applications) on the visual display and pass the hardware inputs from the end-user to the display client applications (like keyboard presses and mouse clicks).
+The display server(also known as Compositor) is responsible with rendering the graphics (received from the display client applications) on the visual display and pass the hardware inputs from the end-user to the display client applications (like keyboard presses and mouse clicks).
 The visual display can be a physical display monitor or a virtual memory buffer (works entirely in RAM, for cases when a physical monitor is not present).

 The X Window system offers offers as a display server, the [X.Org Server](https://en.wikipedia.org/wiki/X.Org_Server) which displays to a